trdroid/MongoDB-Examples/Queries.md

 Updates can be documents by using the update() method on a collection.

 The update() method requires two arguments:
-* which document to update
+* a query selector to specify which document(s) to update, specified in JSON format
-* how to update the document and what to update it with
+* how to update the document and what to update it with, specified in JSON format

 <i>Add a new attribute (age) for an user</i>